WWE News: Triple H Reveals If Kurt Angle Will Ever Wrestle Again In WWE

 Triple H spoke a good bit about Kurt Angle’s original run in WWE and how he transitioned very quickly from amateur wrestling to the world of professional.
 He said that it was “amazing” to see just how fast he could go from serious mat wrestling to being an entertainer in the ring.

-Of course, the conversation turned to Angle possibly wrestling again in WWE and Triple H said that idea is still on the table.
+Of course, the conversation turned to Angle possibly wrestling again in WWE, and Triple H said that idea is still on the table.
 As transcribed by Wrestling Inc., there will need to be “a lot of physical requirements” met by Angle before that idea even begins being put into motion.

 “Yeah, but I think that we were very clear with Kurt, I’ve been very clear with Kurt in every conversation on this topic, it’s a proving ground, right?
 So he did a lot of great things and there’s a lot of time under the table, a lot of baggage, all those things.
 It just comes back down to, ‘let’s get together – let’s see how it goes.
 If it goes well for you and it goes well for us, and everything is great, then, we see where it goes from there.'”

-So, there is at least an agreement on the table that Kurt Angle’s return to a WWE ring can be talked about and discussed, but there will need to be a mutual agreement on both sides.
+So, there is at least an agreement on the table that Kurt Angle’s return to a WWE ring can be talked about and discussed, but there will need to be an agreement on both sides.
 That sounds fair enough, but for now, there will be a bit of a wait until it could actually take place.

 Triple H knows that the world of professional wrestling is not one where the word “never” is uttered very often.
 He simply wants the fans to understand WWE’s side of things and why they’re not just throwing Angle back into the ring right away.